very-old-spanish-doorbell-with-bells

-The plain old knocking was and still is, a fairly good basic method for announcing your arrival.
+The plain old knocking was, and still is, a reasonable method for announcing your arrival.
 The major flaw is that people inside may not hear you when you knock, so manual or mechanical doorbells were devised.
-The simplest pre-electricity example of a “visitor-announcement system” was the door knocker, in use since ancient times.
-This older-version door-sill or door-mounted device made a sound when the visitor banged the hinged knocker onto the metal plate installed under it, protecting the door.
+The simplest pre-electricity example of a “visitor-announcement system” was the door knocker, which has been used since ancient times.
+This older-version door-sill or door-mounted device made a doorbell sound when the visitor banged the hinged knocker onto the metal plate installed under it, protecting the door.
 These door knockers also served as decoration, but they worked a little better than knocking, being only somewhat louder.

 Mechanical Types

-Vintage styles then took a step forward from knockers; to better alert people indoors to a visitor.
-Mechanical chimes were made using a small bell, installed inside the house that was manually activated when a visitor would pull a chain or string to ring the bell.
-This bell is the same design as the “servants’ bells” you see in period films from the late 1800s.
-In this setup, a bell rings in the maid’s quarters when someone, far away, in one of the rooms of the main home pulls a chain to summon them.
+Vintage styles then took a step forward from door knockers to better alert people indoors to visitors.
+Mechanical doorbells were made using a small bell installed inside the house, manually activated when a visitor pulled a chain or string to ring the bell.
+This bell is the same design as the “servants’ bells” in period films from the late 1800s.
+In this setup, a bell rings in the maid’s quarters when someone, far away, in one of the rooms of the main home, pulls a chain to summon them.

-Another early Victorian-era doorbell design used a twist handle–like turning a key.
-When the visitor turned the handle, it caused a tiny hammer or clapper to strike a bell on the inside of the door.
-A rapid trill or ringing sound was produced.
-These relatively crude mechanical bells were loaded with charm and sometimes “ye olde” doorbells featured very ornate outdoor buttons, pulls, or levers.
+Another early Victorian-era doorbell design used a twist handle—like turning a key.
+When the visitor turned the handle, a tiny hammer or clapper struck a bell inside the door, producing a rapid trill or ringing sound.
+These relatively crude mechanical bells were loaded with charm, and sometimes, “ye olde” doorbells featured ornate outdoor buttons, pulls, or levers.
 Retail stores and small shops often used door-mounted mechanical bells to announce when a customer entered a shop.
 A version of these is still in use today.

 Electric Doorbell Invention